mcericson/CSMA_112_Tutorials_2022/220301/workshop.md

 This guide will help you to get started using your m5stick c plus.

 ## Terminology
-- **Nonvolatile memory**: Information that is written into memory such as a solid state drive that will persist after the power is switched off (ROM).
+- **Non-volatile memory**: Information that is written into memory such as a solid state drive that will persist after the power is switched off (ROM).

 - **Volatile memory**: Information that is created by a program and will disappear once the power is switched off (RAM).